sukritkb/movielens/README.md

 # movielens

-The project consists of 4 jobs:
+The project consists of 5 jobs:
 * StageRatings - to upsert ratings into a delta table after partitioning
+* StageMovies - loads movies and stores them into delta table after cleaning up the columns and casting
-* StageMoviesTags - loads movies and tags and stores them into delta table after cleaning up the columns and casting
+* StageTags - loads tags and stores them into delta table after cleaning up the columns and casting
 * TransformMovies - exploding the genres column in movies and saving the output as a delta table
 * TransformTopTen - saving top ten movies with the highest avg rating and no of ratings > 10 into a single csv file